madgicaltechdom/azure-update-management-with-tags/README.md

 If your schedule time or date are incorrect then simply go to automation account and then got to schedule tab in left menu you will see your all scheduled tasks if schedule time or date are incorrect then simply click on schedule then a modal is open here you can reschedule your time and date accordingly and save then wait for your schedule time.
 It works fine.
 Now wait for schedule time.

-* Step 6: Open the Solution (poc-updatemanagement) Navigate to the "poc-updatemanagement" solution.
+* Step 5: At your schedule go to your automation account and click on job tab in left menu.
+Here you will see your all job which is
-  Show the summary of the current patch management status.
+  you schedule.
+Now wait to complete your jobs.

-* Step 7: Snapshot After your schedule time.
+* Step 6: Snapshot After your schedule time.
   Wait for your schedule time and successfully completion of task.

-* Step 8: Open Automation Account (Again)
+* Step 7: Open Automation Account (Again)
   Return to the Automation Account.
   Show the Jobs section again to demonstrate patch management tasks along with Pre and Post tasks.

-* Step 9: Open the Solution (poc-updatemanagement - Again)
+* Step 8: Open the Solution (poc-updatemanagement - Again)
   Go back to the "poc-updatemanagement" solution.
   Show the updated summary of current patch management to demonstrate that it's working as expected.